dqops/dqo/docs/working-with-dqo/set-up-data-grouping/set-up-data-grouping.md

 table that will be used in the **GROUP BY** clause to identify each group of data coming from a different data source.

-## Set up data grouping using the graphical interface
+## Set up data grouping using the user interface

 To set up the default data grouping configuration template at the data source level, follow the steps below.

-1. In DQOps graphical interface, go to the **Data Source** section, select the data source of interest in the tree view on the left side, and select **Default Grouping Template** tab.
+1. In DQOps user interface, go to the **Data Source** section, select the data source of interest in the tree view on the left side, and select **Default Grouping Template** tab.

     ![Default data stream template tag](https://dqops.com/docs/images/working-with-dqo/set-up-data-stream/default-data-stream-template.jpg)